puppetlabs/puppet-docs/source/puppet/3.7/reference/config_about_settings.markdown

 Settings from the command line have top priority, and **will always override settings from the config file.**

-(When running under Rack, the puppet master service can have command line options set in its `config.ru` file.
-For the puppet agent service, you can often edit the init script to add command line options.
+(When running under Rack, the Puppet master service can have command line options set in its `config.ru` file.
+For the Puppet agent service, you can often edit the init script to add command line options.
 In both cases, this is really only useful for the `confdir` and `vardir` settings, which can't be set in puppet.conf.)

 #### Basic Settings